 Category 2: Sensory impairments, visual and hearing impairments

-As some tests are progressive and interdependent, all candidates with visual impairments can initially take the Writing proficiency exam, so their level of English can be assessed and if their level permits it, they can then take the Speaking proficiency exam.
-While getting prepared with the discovery test, the candidate can also adapt the font and size tool to their preferred needs and perhaps test the compatibility of the assisting tools.
+As some tests are progressive and interdependent, all candidates with visual impairments can initially take the Writing proficiency exam to assess their English level.
+If their level permits, they can then take the Speaking proficiency exam.
+While getting prepared with the discovery test, the candidate can also adapt the font and size tool to their preferred needs and test the compatibility of the assisting tools.

-A human assistant is allowed to support the candidate’s needs in order to guide the candidate with the use of the platform, and the assistant will receive a training session prior to the exam being taken.
-Assisting software such as NVDA and JAWS are compatible.
+A human assistant is allowed to support the candidate’s needs to guide the candidate with the use of the platform.
+The assistant will receive a training session prior to the exam being taken.
+Assisting software such as NVDA* and JAWS** are compatible.

 Hearing impairment can be of varying degrees, from partial to total hearing impairment.